-Figure 5.5 below describes the median number of hours spent in last seven days on domestic duties by men and women by district.
+Figure 5.5 below describes the median number of hours spent in the last seven days on domestic duties by men and women by district.
 All persons were asked how many hours they spent on domestic duties.
 Fetching water, fodder and firewood are officially classed as economic activity according to the ILO.

-In Kirehe district, the median number of hours spent on all domestic duties in the last seven days, by all persons aged 16 and above, including working and non-working persons, is 19 hours.
-Males spent nine hours and females 25 hours.
-The national median number of hours spent by females on all domestic duties is 26 hours while males spent nine hours, together making a national median of 19 hours.
+The median number of hours spent on all domestic duties in the last seven days of the survey data collection in Rutsiro district, by all persons aged 16 and above, including working and non-working persons, is 26 hours where males spent 13 hours and females 36 hours; all these figures are above the national average.
+The national median number of hours spent by females on all domestic duties is 26 hours while males spent nine hours, together making a national average of 19 hours.